syncfusion-content/uwp-docs/uwp/SfDockingManager/Dealing-with-Windows.md

 ## Customizing Docking window

-A Docking window can be customized using the property `DockWindowCaptionBackground`, `DockWindowCaptionForeground`, `DockWindowCaptionFontFamily` and `DockWindowCaptionMargin` with the desired values respectively.
+A Docking window can be customized using the property `DockWindowCaptionBackground`, `DockWindowCaptionForeground`, `DockWindowCaptionFontFamily` and `DockWindowCaptionMargin` with the desired values.

 {% tabs %}